-Thomas Vaccaro & Ethan Hinsehlwood
+Thomas Vaccaro & Ethan Hinshelwood

 Parallels sees a mentor and his apprentice reflecting on their relationship.
 One dreams of the future while the other recalls his earlier self, determined to not let his young student down.
-Employing visual projections by collaborator Patricia Thorne and the circus arts that are at the heart of the teaching – cyr wheel, aerials, rope – the mentor finds that he learns as much form the student as vice versa.
+Employing visual projections by collaborator Patricia Thorne and the circus arts that are at the heart of the teaching – cyr wheel, aerials, rope – the mentor finds that he learns as much from the student as vice versa.